 - 2.2 The geology of this stretch of the Norfolk and Suffolk coast can be traced back to the Cretaceous Period, with the oldest chalk dating to approximately 140 million years old.
-The underlying geology is today covered by glacial sands, silts, clays and gravels deposited and shaped through the action of ice and meltwater over the past 2 million years.
+The bedrock is today covered by glacial sands, silts, clays and gravels deposited and shaped through the action of ice and meltwater over the past 2 million years.
 Over the last 10,000 years following the last ice age, the sea level has risen and the East Anglian coast, as is recognisable today, was formed. - 2.3 The coast is prone to erosion through natural processes such as storms, surges and high levels of ground water, resulting over thousands of years in continued changes to the coast.
-While these changes predominantly lead to erosion of the coast, there are areas where accretion (gain of land through the deposition of sediment) occurs, which can present a variety of challenges and opportunities for coastal communities, and the environment.
+While these changes predominantly lead to erosion of the coast, there are areas where accretion (growth of land at the coast) of the coast occurs, which can present a variety of challenges and opportunities for coastal communities, and the environment.
 Coastal processes are natural processes driven by geology, tides, weather and climate change that affect the coast in a variety of ways.
+Detailed geomorphology and coastal processes for specific sections of the coast are set out in our Shoreline Management Plans (SMP).